BillShiyaoZhang/BingWallpaperDownload/README.md

-# BingBackground
+# Bing Wallpaper Download

 This project provides tools to download images from [Bing](https://www.bing.com), store locally, and set them as wall papers.
 There are projects for Windows [UWP](./BingBackground/BBUWP/) and (obsoleted) [cmd](./BingBackground/BingBackground/).
-Codes are originally pushed [here](https://shiyaozhang.visualstudio.com/BingBackgroundUWP/_git/BingBackgroundUWP).
+Startup and background tasks are implemented so that it can automatically download and set wallpaper daily.
+Folder selection and acess are impemented on UI.

 ## Previous work